yadavkapil23/yadavkapil23/README.md

 - 👀 I’m interested in Exploring the latest advancements in Technology.
 - 🌱 I’m currently learning C , Python.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - You Can Mail Me at - ky8050989@gmail.com , please don't mind if there is delay in response.
+- 📫 How to reach me - You Can Mail Me at - ky8050989@gmail.com , please forgive if there is delay in response.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Just Trying to Keep Learning new things